Configuring Toast Integration

 - 'Taxed?' - If "Yes", the Service Charge will be included in the taxable amount of the check.
 If "No", the Service Charge will NOT be included in the taxable amount of the check.

-4) After your Service Charge in Toast is created, you will be able to create and edit your Taxable Fees in the Bbot Owner Panel
+4) After your Service Charge in Toast is created, you will be able to create and edit your Service Charges in the Bbot Owner Panel